-Telstra Wholesale is updating its network and assurance systems and developing remote CPE monitoring to give wholesale customers full visibility of the wholesale nbn network based services.
+Telstra Wholesale is updating its network and assurance systems and developing remote CPE monitoring to give wholesale customers full visibility of the wholesale NBN-based services.

-Application and service assurance will both become more complex with the migration of services to the nbn network.
+Application and service assurance will both become more complex in the NBN world.
 Telstra is doing work to minimise the impact of these complications and make these processes as smooth as possible.